Hops: Brewing

-Hops are usually dried in an oast house before they are used in the brewing process.
+Hops are usually dried in an oast house or now kiln before they are used in the brewing process.
 Undried or "wet" hops are sometimes (since c.
 1990) used.

 The wort (sugar-rich liquid produced from malt) is boiled with hops before it is cooled down and yeast is added, to start fermentation.

 The effect of hops on the finished beer varies by type and use, though there are two main hop types: bittering and aroma.
+The characteristics are also determined by the soil the hops are grown on and for example clay-loamy soils can have low yields but excellent aroma and taste.

 Bittering hops have higher concentrations of alpha acids, and are responsible for the large majority of the bitter flavour of a beer.
 European (so-called "noble") hops typically average 5–9% alpha acids by weight (AABW), and the newer American cultivars typically range from 8–19% AABW.

 Aroma hops usually have a lower concentration of alpha acids (~5%) and are the primary contributors of hop aroma and (nonbitter) flavour.

 Bittering hops are boiled for a longer period of time, typically 60–90 minutes, and often have inferior aromatic properties, as the aromatic compounds evaporate during the boil.
 The degree of bitterness imparted by hops depends on the degree to which alpha acids are isomerized during the boil, and the impact of a given amount of hops is specified in International Bitterness Units.
 On the other hand, unboiled hops are only mildly bitter.

 Aroma hops are typically added to the wort later to prevent the evaporation of the essential oils, to impart "hop taste" (if during the final 30 minutes of boil) or "hop aroma" (if during the final 10 minutes, or less, of boil).
 Aroma hops are often added after the wort has cooled and while the beer ferments, a technique known as "dry hopping", which contributes to the hop aroma.
 Farnesene is a major component in some hops.
 The composition of hop essential oils can differ between varieties and between years in the same variety, having a significant influence on flavour and aroma.

-Today, a substantial amount of "dual-use" hops are used, as well.
-These have high concentrations of alpha acids and good aromatic properties.
+Dual-use hops have high concentrations of alpha acids and good aromatic properties.
 These can be added to the boil at any time, depending on the desired effect.
 Hop acids also contribute to and stabilize the foam qualities of beer.

-Flavours and aromas are described appreciatively using terms which include "grassy", "floral", "citrus", "spicy", "piney", "lemony", "grapefruit", and "earthy".
+Flavours and aromas may be described as "grassy", "floral", "citrus", "spicy", "piney", "lemony", "grapefruit", and "earthy".

 Many pale lagers have fairly low hop influence, while lagers marketed as Pilsener or brewed in the Czech Republic may have noticeable noble hop aroma.
 Certain ales (particularly the highly hopped style known as India Pale Ale, or IPA) can have high levels of hop bitterness.

-Brewers may use software tools to control the bittering levels in the boil and adjust recipes to account for a change in the hop bill or seasonal variations in the crop that may lead to the need to compensate for a difference in alpha acid contribution.
-Data may be shared with other brewers via BeerXML allowing the reproduction of a recipe allowing for differences in hop availability.